-A quick guide to using IMEI
+Quick guide to using the IMEI number

-IMEI number on the SIM card tray
+The IMEI Number on the SIM Card Tray

 iPhone 13 | iPhone SE (3rd generation) | iPhone X |